-Recently I’ve had a few people ask me what type of laptop they would recommend for developing ROS applications.
-In my years working with ROS in a research capacity, I’ve used dozens of development machines!
-I’ve learned a few guidelines when picking out laptops for working with Linux, ROS, and robots.
-Following these guidelines when picking out a computer will make your ROS development experience far smoother.
+In my years working with ROS in a research capacity, I've used dozens of development machines, and I've learned a few guidelines when picking out laptops for working with Linux, ROS, and robots.
+I've updated the guide for newer 2019 laptop models.

-If you’d like specific laptop recommendations, scroll to the bottom of the article.
-If you’d like to read more general guidelines and make your own decision, read on!
+If you'd like specific laptop recommendations, use the links below.
+If you'd like to read more general guidelines and make your own decision, read on!

 Of course, you can always find better deals secondhand, or buy refurbished models.
 Just realize that you may not have the same customer support and warranties for a secondhand machine as you would for a brand-new laptop.

 Discrete graphics cards will also provide hardware acceleration when using RViz, and will make the RViz UI run much more smoothly, especially if you plan on working with point cloud data.
 If you plan on doing any machine learning, a graphics card is an absolute must.
-Most machine learning frameworks such as TensorFlow and Caffe work best with CUDA installed, which is only supported for NVIDIA cards.
-Even a lower-end GPU (say, an NVIDIA 940M) will provide leaps and bounds in performance.
+Most machine learning frameworks such as TensorFlow and Caffe work best with CUDA installed, which is only supported for NVIDIA cards, so steer away from AMD cards.
+Even a lower-end GPU (say, an NVIDIA 940M) will provide leaps and bounds in performance compared to built-in graphics hardware.
+If a laptop's listing doesn't mention NVIDIA or AMD, then it will only come with built-in graphics.

-Something you may not think about very often is laptop build quality, but for robotics, it’s crucial.
+Something you may not think about very often is laptop build quality, but for robotics, it's crucial.
 Your laptop may be attached to a moving robot, may have cords pulled out of it when a robot goes haywire, and will just be moved around a lot in general.
-Therefore, it’s worth investing money in laptop that is sturdier than your run-of-the-mill HP notebook.
-Also steer clear of manufacturers such as Gigabyte, who can build good motherboards, but aren’t experts in putting together a solid laptop.
+Therefore, it's worth investing money in laptop that is sturdier than your standard budget notebook computer.
+This also means you should stay away from manufacturers that focus on internals, such as Gigabyte, who can build good motherboards, but aren't experts in putting together a solid laptop.

-As with any computer you’re going to use for software development, a faster machine will allow for faster compiling times and a smoother overall experience.
+As with any computer you're going to use for software development, a faster machine will allow for faster compiling times and a smoother overall experience.
 Speed is not the most important factor when picking a development laptop, but it is worth considering.
-I recommend getting an Intel i5 processor or better, steer away from the low-end i3s as they will struggle with applications like RViz (sensing a trend here?)
+I recommend getting an Intel i5 processor or better; steer away from the low-end i3s, as they will struggle with applications like RViz (sensing a trend here?
+RViz can really work your computer hard!)

 Robots can use up a lot of ports on your computer!
-In an ideal world, your robotics laptop would have multiple USB 3 ports for cameras, Arduinos and USB drives.
-A dedicated Ethernet port will also be really useful for when you have to plug into a robot that’s not wireless-enabled (or when the wireless isn’t working).
+In an ideal world, your robotics laptop would have multiple USB 3 buses and ports for cameras, Arduinos, USB drives, and any other peripherals.
+Some of the robots I've worked with have needed 10 USB devices all plugged in at once!
+A dedicated Ethernet port will also be really useful for when you have to plug into a robot that's not wireless-enabled (or when the wireless isn't working).
 Newer high-end laptops often drop most of the ports and just use a USB-C port for everything.
-If you get a laptop with this kind of port setup, make sure you buy a high-quality USB 3 hub, and consider getting a hub that includes an Ethernet port (or get a separate Ethernet adapter).
+If you get a laptop with this kind of port setup, make sure you buy a high-quality USB 3 hub with 4 ports minimum, consider getting an 8-port hub, and also look at hubs that includes an Ethernet port (or get a separate Ethernet adapter).

 Recommended ROS Development Laptops

-A GTX 1050 will happily handle some machine learning or point cloud visualizations.
+A GTX 1050 graphics card will happily handle some machine learning or point cloud visualizations.

-This computer is not the lightest on the market, and leans towards more of a “desktop replacement.”
-It will still fit in some backpacks, but if your backpack is small you may need an upgrade before toting this machine around!
+This computer is not the lightest (or cheapest) on the market, and leans towards more towards a "desktop replacement."
+It will still fit in your backpack, but you can go a lot smaller and lighter.
+Which leads us to...

-Dell XPS makes the list again!
-This model is also a good student pick because of its good price point (under $900), while still packing a ton of RAM and a good enough processor to handle multicore ROS builds.
+The Dell XPS computers pack a lot of performance into an extremely thin an light package.
+This model is also a good student pick because of its good price point, while still packing a enough RAM and a good processor to handle multicore ROS builds.
 The link above is for the version with a 256GB hard drive, which should provide enough room for ROS and quite a bit of data files, or will allow easy dual-booting with Windows 10 and Ubuntu Linux.
-If you don’t plan on collecting bag files or other large amounts of data, a 128GB drive should be enough.
+If you don't plan on collecting bag files or other large amounts of data, a 128GB drive should be enough.

-There are three minor drawbacks to this laptop:
+There are a couple of drawbacks to this laptop:

 - The processor will throttle down to lower speeds if the CPU gets too hot.
 Ultimately, this is good because it ensures that your computer won't catch on fire, but it means that your computer will actually get slower when you're using it for extended periods.

-- No discrete graphics (in this cheaper model); good luck doing machine learning.
+- No discrete graphics (in this cheaper model, so it will be hard to do machine learning.

 Despite these shortcomings, the Dell XPS 13 is still a killer piece of tech and worthy of consideration as your primary ROS machine, especially if you aren't working with machine learning or point cloud processing.